-The following two listings - IV.A- and IV.B- - set forth-the in-state activities that are presently treated by the signatory s Supporting States as "Unprotected Activities" or "Protected Activities."-Such These listings, as well as the contents of IV.C-, may be subject to an amendment by addition or deletion that appears on the individual signatory state's Signature Page attached to this Statement.
-[Note: a list of states that have adopted this Statement, together with a compilation of such additions and deletions, is available from the MTC] amended by each Supporting State.
+The following two listings - IV.A. and IV.B. - set forth the in-state activities that are presently treated by the signatory states Supporting States as "Unprotected Activities" or "Protected Activities". - Such These listings, as well as the contents of IV.C., may be subject to an amendment by addition or deletion that appears on the individual signatory state's Signature Page attached to this Statement.
+[Note: a list of states that have adopted this Statement, together with a compilation of such additions and deletions, is available from the MTC].] amended by each Supporting State.

 Each Supporting State may choose, in its discretion, to treat any in-state activity as protected, even if P.L.
-86-272 does not require protection.
+86-272 does not require protection, provided that the state would treat such activity consistently for purposes of imposing tax and applying the state's throwback rule.
 The signatory state has included on the list of "Protected Activities" those in-state activities that are either required protection under P.L.
 86-272; or, if not so required, that the signatory state, in its discretion, has permitted protection.

-The mere inclusion of an activity on the listing of "Protected Activities" by a state, therefore, is not a statement or admission by the signatory that state that state that activity is required any protection under the Public Law.
+The mere inclusion of an activity on the listing of -"Protected Activities"," by a state, therefore, is not a statement or admission by the signatory that state that said the activity is required any protection under the Public Law.

-A. UNPROTECTED ACTIVITIES:
+A.-UNPROTECTED ACTIVITIES:

-The following in-state activities (assuming they are not-of-a de minimis level_activities) are not considered-as either solicitation of orders-or entirely ancillary thereto or otherwise protected under P.L.
-86-272 and will cause sellers otherwise protected sales to lose their protection immunity under the Public Law:
+The following in-state activities (assuming they are not-of a de minimis level) are not considered-as either solicitation of orders,-or entirely ancillary thereto, or otherwise protected under P.L.
+86-272-and will cause otherwise protected sales to lose their protection under the Public Law::